Midjourney prompt: "Two people working together at an office, watercolor style"

 If you have specific questions about how to implement it in a given situation, leave a note and I'd be happy to go into further detail.

-Kirill So about 1 year ago
+Kirill So over 1 year ago

 @caseyrosengren would you say its basically having an accountability buddy and have regular sessions?